Glimmerina/rustbook-tutorials/Chapter-19/note.md

 More of the same.
 I yearn to get back to Rust.
 I also yearn for sleep, I am so, so tired.
 I'm at that point of tired where I can't sleep and then i'm even more tired the next day.
 The doom spiral continues.
 But only for a few more days.
 Just two more days and then it's back to Rust.
 Back to the crab.

 I am making these commits because I don't want my streak to be ended.
 I worked so damned hard to keep showing daily progress.
 This is important to me.
 I'm not going to let an awful week ruin it.

+Day 6:

+I am now annoying my coworkers with "You should re-write this in Rust" jokes.
+I am embodying the crab.
+Another long day today with an awful lot of time spent on my feet.
+I swear I am REALLY getting my steps in this week.

+I was watching a video earlier on memory leaks.
+I didn't really know what they were before, but they seem very frustrating for everyone involved.
+I'm now very grateful that Rust is so memory safe.
+I mean, I've already triggered a Stack Overflow in the Chapter 2 content, but I've yet to cause a Memory Leak so Rust is clearly trying to keep my code clean!

+Still, just one more day and then I can get cuddled up with blankets, a pumpkin spice latte and my IDE.
+Cosy coding vibes!